jguadagno/jguadagno.github.io/_pages/resume.md

 American Museum of Natural History, New York, NY.
 Project Leader, 7/97 to 12/97.
 I served as the primary developer and contact to build a totally customizable project tracking system for the museum.
 The application included familiar Windows interfaces, such as the Explorer and "hot tracking".
 Project Life Cycle: Through development.

 U.S. General Services Administration (GSA), Washington DC.
 Senior Programmer, 6/96 to 12/97.
 I served as the primary developer for a nationwide project management system.
 In constant contact with the GSA through meeting and telephone calls, I managed the development and the evolution of this product.
 Duties included creating new database tables, assigning team resources, and keeping the client update to date with the most recent copy of the application.
 In addition to assigning a reviewing the work of other developers on the project and interacting with the rest of the team, I also developed and implemented the financial, contract, cost, security and administration modules in the Project Manager's Toolbox.
-These modules track how money is spend on projects by the Public Building Services of GSA.
+These modules track how money is spent on projects by the Public Building Services of GSA.
 The financial module issues requisitions and tracks commitments, obligations, and payments on awarded contract.
 This module also allows the project manager to create a spending plan, allocate funds and track actual and future estimated costs thought out its lifetime.
 Project Life Cycle: Full Life cycle, and deployment to 12 regional offices.

 Princeton University, Princeton, NJ.
 Project Manager, 9/96 to 12/97.
 I visited with the Princeton University staff and determined what their needs were for a project management system.
 Though several meeting with the team I determined what they needed as far of the software goes.
 And headed the project development team to build this.
 Project Life Cycle: Full Life Cycle.